-- 1. This Policy presents the vision and mission of the Kosovo Credit Guarantee Fund (hereafter KCGF) with respect to the environment, society, and contributions to sustainable development.
+- Kosovo Credit Guarantee Fund (hereinafter KCGF) is an independent, autonomous legal institution established by law to help meet the need for increased access to finance for micro, small and medium-sized enterprises (hereinafter referred to as MSME) in Kosovo, through the provision of credit guarantees for the Registered Financial Institutions, for certain loans issued to MSMEs. - 2.
+This Policy presents the vision and mission of the KCGF with respect to the environment, society, and contributions to sustainable development.
 KCGF recognizes the importance of environmental and social risk management.
 In this regard, KCGF is committed to identifying and addressing all environmental and social risks associated with its guaranteeing activities.
-The Policy outlines guiding principles and rules that should be part of the best environmental and social risk management practice for the management of the credit guarantee impact on environmental and social aspects where KCGF bears most of the risk. - 2.
-The objective of KCGF through this policy is to: - 2.1. fulfil its institutional mandate with full responsibility toward the environment and society; - 2.2. to set out how the RFIs that are supported by KCGF will assess and manage environmental and social risks and impacts associated with the sub-projects it finances: - 2.3. to promote good environmental and social management practices in the sub-projects of the Registered Financial Institutions (hereafter RFIs) finances; - 2.4. to promote good environmental and sound human resources management within the RFIs. - 3.
-Environmental and social assessments will be carried out in accordance with relevant environmental and social national and local laws and regulations; The environmental and social assessment process is carried out to determine the possible positive or negative impacts of proposed qualifying borrowers' projects Micro, Small and Medium Size Enterprises (hereafter MSMEs); to evaluate the precautions to be taken in order to avoid, prevent, mitigate or minimize negative impacts which may damage the environment such as construction and mitigation measures; and for supervision and inspection of sub-project implementation. - 4.
-The qualifying borrowers' projects should be subject to an environmental and social review process by RFIs.
+The Policy outlines guiding principles and rules that should be part of the best environmental and social risk management practice for the management of the credit guarantee fund's impact on environmental and social aspects where KCGF bears most of the risk. - 3.
+The objective of KCGF through this policy is to: - 3.1. fulfil its institutional mandate with full responsibility toward the environment and society; - 3.2. set out how the Registered Financial Institutions (hereafter RFIs) that are supported by KCGF will assess and manage environmental and social risks and impacts associated with the sub-projects they finance; - 3.3. promote good environmental and social management practices in the sub-projects the RFIs finance; - 3.4. promote good environmental and sound human resources management within the RFIs. - 4.
+Environmental and social assessments will be carried out by KCGF's RFIs in accordance with relevant environmental and social national/ local laws and regulations as well as good international practice The environmental and social assessment process is carried out to determine the possible positive or negative impacts of proposed qualifying borrowers' projects Micro, Small and Medium Size Enterprises (hereafter MSMEs); to evaluate the precautions to be taken in order to avoid, prevent, mitigate or minimize negative impacts which may damage the environment such as construction and mitigation measures; and for supervision and inspection of sub-project implementation.

-- 5. The RFIs will be responsible for environmental and social risk categorization of projects, and for ensuring that each guaranteed project and project proposal includes an assessment of its environmental and social impact appropriate for the category and that the project complies with the national environmental and social regulation and other requirements according to this Policy. - 6.
-Obligations and conditions arising from this policy will be incorporated in the Guarantee Agreements with RFIs.
+- 5. The qualifying borrowers' projects should be subject to an environmental and social review process by RFIs. - 6.
+The RFIs will be responsible for environmental and social risk categorization of projects, and for ensuring that each guaranteed project and project proposal includes an assessment of its environmental and social impact appropriate for the category and that the project complies with the relevant national environmental and social regulation and other requirements according to this Policy. - 7.
+Obligations and conditions arising from this Policy will be incorporated in the Guarantee Agreements with RFIs.

-Article 2 The purpose and scope
+Article 2 The Purpose and Scope

-- The purpose of this policy is to establish a steady and healthy framework that measures and controls the credit guarantee environmental and social risk within the framework of KCGF activities. - Considering the size of the institution, and that the direct impact through its own day-today activities is considered minimal, the Policy is focused on indirect impact through the credit guarantee service offered to the qualifying borrower. - 3.
-This Policy defines and sets the rules for: - 3.1. eligible and non-eligible environmental and social projects; - 3.2. environmental and social risk screening categories; - 3.3. legal requirements to be complied by MSMEs; - 3.4. grievance redress mechanism; - 3.5. monitoring of financial institutions and performance of KCGF ESM guarantee portfolio.
+- 1. The purpose of this Policy is to establish a steady and healthy framework that measures and controls the credit guarantee environmental and social risk within the framework of KCGF activities. - 2.
+Considering the size of the institution, and that the direct impact through its own day-today activities is considered minimal, the Policy is focused on indirect impact through the credit guarantee service offered by KCGF's RFIs to the qualifying borrowers. - 3.
+This Policy defines and sets the rules for: - 3.1. eligible and non-eligible environmental and social projects; - 3.2. environmental and social risk screening; - 3.3. environmental and social risk categories; - 3.4. legal requirements to be complied by MSMEs; - 3.5. grievance redress mechanism; - 3.6. monitoring of financial institutions and performance of KCGF ESM credit guarantee portfolio.